Updated: Oct 26

 Help for those looking for a solution.

-A very important contribution in understanding the short game from Luca Salvetti PGA qualified professional and PGAs Tutor, with over 30 years experience in the world of golf with a master degree in Sport Sciences specialised in Biomechanics.
+A significant contribution to understanding the short game from Luca Salvetti a qualified professional and PGA tutor, with over 30 years of experience in the world of golf with a master's degree in sports sciences specializing in Biomechanics.

 The importance of the short game